CMS Migration Services (2026): Top 11 Agencies Reviewed

 • Full site backup before anything moves

-Miss one of these, and you're not migrating a website; you're rebuilding your search visibility from scratch.
+Miss one of these, and you're not migrating a website (CMS); you're rebuilding your search visibility from scratch.
 The development agencies that get this right treat the checklist above as the floor, not the ceiling.

-This combo of technical care and content parity lets you migrate a website to headless content system for performance without sacrificing your past merits.
+This combo of technical care and content parity lets you migrate a website to a headless content management system for performance without sacrificing your past merits.

 “Just replatforming” is not enough because it moves your site to new tech without accurately fixing the underlying problems in content, workflows, data, and SEO.
 If you simply swap CMS platforms or hosting and keep the same messy content model, fragmented data, and ad‑hoc processes, you end up with the same bottlenecks.
 The difference is that only now they’re running on a newer, more expensive stack.